kurmaviswakanth/Amazon-Sales-Data-Analysis/README.md

 - **Time Series Analysis Dashboard**: Visualizes trends in sales data over time, highlighting peaks and seasonal patterns.

 ## Data Sources
+You can find the dataset on the given link [Download Data](https://drive.google.com/file/d/10sofXyF6NjwN6ngLyFfiPI-CUDpeqaN_/view?usp=sharing)

 The data used in this analysis includes:
 - **Sales Data**: Transactional data with details of each order.
 - **Customer Information**: Demographic and regional data on customers.